-The purpose of this review was to determine whether VHA facilities complied with selected requirements for ADs for patients.^f
+The purpose of this review was to determine whether the facility complied with selected requirements for ADs for patients.f

 We reviewed relevant documents and conversed with key employees.
-Additionally, we reviewed the EHRs of 47 randomly selected patients who had an acute care admission January 1-December 31, 2014.
+Additionally, we reviewed the EHRs of 42 randomly selected patients who had an acute care admission January 1-December 31, 2014.
 The table below shows the areas reviewed for this topic.
-The area marked as NM did not meet applicable requirements and needed improvement.
+The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.

-NM Areas Reviewed Findings Recommendations The facility had an AD policy that addressed: AD notification, screening, and discussions Proper use of AD note titles Employees screened inpatients to determine whether they had ADs and used appropriate note titles to document screening.
-When patients provided copies of their current ADs, employees had scanned them into the EHR.
-Employees correctly posted patients' AD status.
-X Employees asked inpatients if they would like to discuss creating, changing, and/or revoking ADs. • When inpatients requested a discussion, employees documented the discussion and used the required AD note titles Twenty-one of the 47 EHRs (45 percent) did not contain documentation that employees asked patients whether they wished to discuss creating, changing, and/or revoking ADs.
-Three of the 10 applicable EHRs did not 2.
-We recommended that employees ask inpatients whether they would like to discuss creating, changing, and/or revoking advance directives and that facility managers monitor compliance.
-The facility met any additional elements contain documentation that employees held the discussions requested.
-3. We recommended that employees hold advance directive discussions requested by inpatients and document the discussions and that facility managers monitor compliance. required by VHA or local policy.
+NM Areas Reviewed Findings Recommendations The facility had an AD policy that addressed: AD notification, screening, and discussions Proper use of AD note titles X Employees screened inpatients to determine whether they had ADs and used appropriate note titles to document screening.
+Twelve of the 42 EHRs (29 percent) did not contain documentation that employees screened inpatients to determine whether they had ADs.
+Twenty-one of the 30 applicable EHRs (70 percent) did not contain appropriate screening note titles.
+7. We recommended that employees screen inpatients to determine whether they have advance directives and document the screening using the appropriate note titles and that facility managers monitor compliance.
+When patients provided copies of their current ADs, employees had scanned them into the EHR. • Employees correctly posted patients' AD status.
+X Employees asked inpatients if they would like to discuss creating, changing, and/or revoking ADs. • When inpatients requested a discussion, employees documented the discussion and used the required AD note titles.
+Three of the 10 applicable EHRs did not contain documentation that employees held the discussions requested.
+For four of the seven AD discussion notes, employees did not use the required note titles.
+8. We recommended that employees hold advance directive discussions requested by inpatients and document the discussions using the required advance directive note titles and that facility managers monitor compliance.
+NA The facility met any additional elements required by VHA or local policy.